xiaoshenxian/modeling_demo/README.md

 2. Create a *Converter* instance for converting back-end data to the front-end data the requester need.

-3. Create a *FlowHandler* instance defining the entire working flow behaviors, including the requester statistics computation, candidates generator, recall *Strategies*, *Modelers* for calculating feature, and *Scorers* for running models to give out the final score.
+3. Create a *FlowHandler* instance defining the entire working flow behaviors, including the requester statistics computation, candidates generator, recall *Strategies*, *Modelers* for calculating features, and *Scorers* for running models to give out the final scores.

-4. Create a *ItemFilterHandler* to deal with *Item* filters.
+4. Create an *ItemFilterHandler* to deal with *Item* filters.

-5. Create a *ItemGenerator* assembling all the requesting information, the *FlowHandler*, and the *ItemFilterHandler*.
+5. Create an *ItemGenerator* assembling all the requesting information, the *FlowHandler*, and the *ItemFilterHandler*.

 6. Invoke the *ItemGenerator::generate* method to get the featured and scored *Item* list.